nasib15/final-assignment-lws/README.md

 # Extra Features:

-- Implemented My Wishlist for hotels so that users can save their favorite hotels.
+- Implemented bookmarks for hotels.

-- Implemented a pending payment feature so that users can book a hotel before the payment is confirmed.
+- Implemented a pending payment feature so that users can pay for hotels later.

 - Implemented sorting (asc, desc) options for hotels prices.

 # Requirements: